keith-ratcliffe/555-timer-projects/03-dual-led-flasher-with-potentiometer/README.md

 # Dual LED Flasher with Rotary Potentiometer

-This project demonstrates how to build a 555 timer circuit with dual flashing LEDs and utilizing a potentiomenter for modifying LED flash frequency
+This project demonstrates how to build a 555 timer circuit with dual flashing LEDs and utilizing a rotary potentiomenter for modifying LED flash frequency

 ## Parts List